ikt32/scripts-updates/5-gears-readme.md

 ## Troubleshooting

-Something don't work?
-Read this first.
+If anything does not work as expected, try the tips in this section.

 ### Game compatibility

-The current version of the mod has been tested with the latest GTA V version during development, which is v1.0.3411.0.
+The current version of the script has been tested with the latest GTA V versions:

+* Legacy: v1.0.3504.0
+* Enhanced: v1.0.813.11

 Limited support runs back to v1.0.1604.0, but new features might be unstable.

 ### Compatibility options